tegacodes/Drawing-Seeing-Moving-with-Code/README.md

 P5js is a new open source creative coding environment using the javascript programming language.
 It is a tool that adopts the philosophy and approach of <a href="https://processing.org/">Processing</a> but takes it to the web.
 It is built by a diverse community of artists, designers and developers and supports the development creative, experimental and interactive projects in the context of the web.
 Visit the <a href="http://p5js.org/">p5js site here.</a>

 ##Learning Objectives
+Students will:
+* Gain skills and experience using open source creative coding environments as a medium for art
+* Develop poetic and critical experimental works in software
+* Ccritically engage with historic and contemporary computational art practices
+* Refine their personal learning strategies, project planning and problem solving skills

 ##Syllabus
 ###Part 1: Loops and animation